giantswarm/releases/aws/v18.4.0/README.md

 # :zap: Giant Swarm Release v18.4.0 for AWS :zap:

 This release contains changes that address several vulnerabilities and overall improvements.
-We changed the IRSA trust policy for external-dns IAM role so it can be used by multiple external-dns in your workload clusters.
+Most important change is extending the IRSA trust policy for external-dns IAM role so it can be used by multiple external-dns in your workload clusters especially with IRSA enabled.

+This release also adds a new component `cilium-prerequisites` that installs `CiliumNetworkPolicy` CRDs towards the easier and downtime-free Cilium migration.
+This application can also be installed from the catalog.

 ## Change details